 - 1. Food: This is a major route by which people are exposed to the pollutant.
 Diets account for up to 90% of polychlorinated biphenyl and Dichloro diphenyl trichloroethane burden in a person (Fürst, 2006).
 A study of 32 different common food products from three stores in Dallas showed that fish and other animal products were contaminated with polybrominated diphenyl ethers (PBDE) (Schecter et al; 2004).
 These compounds are known to be fat soluble and are likely to accumulate in the fatty tissue of the animals that humans consume.
-While some opined that fish consumption is a major source of environmental chemicals, both wild and famed Salmon have been shown to contain a variety of man-made organic compounds (Hites et al; 2004). - 2.
-Indoor air/House dust: This is possible due to rise in household product containing pollutants and decreased in quality to building ventilation (Weschler; 2009).
-People in homes with wood floors treated in the 1960s with polychlorinated biphenol (PCB) based wood finish have higher burden than the general population (Rudel et al; 2008).
-Recent studies suggested that contaminated house dust, not food, may be the only major source of PBDE in our bodies (Anderson et al; 2008).
-In light of the above, another study asserted that ingestion of house dust accounts for up to 82% of PBDE burden (Lober;

-2008).
-According to environmental working group, 19 out of 20 children tested had level of PBDE in their blood about 4 times higher than that of their mothers (Lunder and Jacob, 2008).
-Contaminated house dust has been demonstrated to be a primary source of lead in young children (Charney et al; 1980).
+While some opined that fish consumption is a major source of environmental chemicals, both wild and famed Salmon have been shown to contain a variety of man-made organic compounds (Hites et al; 2004).
+Soya bean a phytoestrogen that is widely consumed has also been noted to contain endocrine disruptive substance (Ugoji et al; 2022, Ugoji et al 2023) - 2.
+Indoor air/House dust: "This is possible due to rise in household product containing pollutants and decreased in quality to building ventilation (Weschler; 2009).
+People in homes with wood floors treated in the 1960s with polychlorinated biphenol (PCB) - based wood finish have higher burden than the general population (Rudel et al; 2008).
+Recent studies suggested that contaminated house dust, not food, may be the only major source of PBDE in our bodies" (Anderson et al; 2008).
+"In light of the above, another study asserted that ingestion of house dust accounts for up to 82% of PBDE burden (Lober; 2008).
+According to environmental working group, 19 out of 20 children tested had level of PBDE in their blood about 4 times higher than that of their mothers" (Lunder and Jacob, 2008).
+"Contaminated house dust has been demonstrated to be a primary source of lead in young children" (Charney et al; 1980).

-3. Consumer goods: An analysis of 42 household cleaning and personal care products versus 43 chemical free products in terms of composition showed 55 different chemical compounds: 50 were found in 42 conventional samples while 41 were seen in 43 chemical free samples.
+3. Consumer goods: "An analysis of 42 household cleaning and personal care products versus 43 chemical free products in terms of composition showed 55 different chemical compounds: 50 were found in 42 conventional samples while 41 were seen in 43 chemical free samples.
 In seven of the chemical free products, parabens (a class of chemicals that are associated with reproductive tract issues) were detected.
 Vinyl products (associated with wheezing and asthma in children) were found to contain 10% of the compound.
 Risk of exposure increases when conventional and chemical free products are used in combination.
-Therefore, a consumer who uses surface cleaner, tubs and tile cleaner, laundry detergents, bar soap, shampoo and conditioner, facial cleaner and lotion would be exposed to at least 19 compounds (Dodson et al; 2012).
+Therefore, a consumer who uses surface cleaner, tubs and tile cleaner, laundry detergents, bar soap, shampoo and conditioner, facial cleaner and lotion would be exposed to at least 19 compounds" (Dodson et al; 2012).